RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Getting your games into ES-DE

-For most systems this is straightforward, just put your game files into the folder corresponding to the platform name (these names can be found at the [end](USERGUIDE-DEV.md#supported-game-systems) of this guide.)
+For most systems game setup is straightforward, just put your game files into the folder corresponding to the platform name (these names can be found at the [end](USERGUIDE-DEV.md#supported-game-systems) of this guide) and you're good to go.

-But for some systems a more elaborate setup is required, and we will attempt to cover such situations in this guide as well.
+But for some systems a more elaborate setup is required, and the configuration for a number of such systems can be found below.

 ### Single game file installation

 Let's start with the simple scenario of a single ROM file per game, which is the case for the majority of platforms.
-In this example we're setting up ES-DE to play Nintendo Entertainment System games.
+For this example we're setting up ES-DE to play Nintendo Entertainment System games.

-The supported file extensions are listed in [unix/es_systems.xml](resources/systems/unix/es_systems.xml), [macos/es_systems.xml](resources/systems/macos/es_systems.xml) and [windows/es_systems.xml](resources/systems/windows/es_systems.xml) but if you generated the game system directories on first application startup, there will be a file named systeminfo.txt in each game system directory that includes the list of supported file extensions.
+The supported file extensions are listed in [unix/es_systems.xml](resources/systems/unix/es_systems.xml), [macos/es_systems.xml](resources/systems/macos/es_systems.xml) and [windows/es_systems.xml](resources/systems/windows/es_systems.xml) but if you generated the game system directories on first application startup or later via _Create/update system directories_ in the _Utilities_ menu, then there will be a file named systeminfo.txt in each game system directory that includes the list of supported file extensions.

-Here is a snippet from unix/es_systems.xml:
+Here is a simplified example from unix/es_systems.xml:

 ```xml
 <system>